JGustavoBFlores/JGustavoBFlores.github.io/_pages/about.md

 ---
 layout: about
-title: About
+title: about
 permalink: /
-subtitle: Hello there!
+subtitle: hello there!

 profile:
   align: right